Short answer

 How buyer agent compensation works now

-Before August 17, 2024, sellers routinely listed an offer of buyer agent compensation in the MLS — typically 2–3% of the purchase price — that was automatically paid to the buyer's agent at closing.
-Most buyers never saw or thought about this payment.
+Before August 17, 2024, sellers routinely listed an offer of buyer agent compensation in the MLS that was paid to the buyer's agent at closing.
+Most buyers never saw or thought about this payment directly.

 After the NAR settlement changes: